Pine Tree of Seowon-ri, Boeun: Legend and history

-Located approximately 6 kilometers from the historically significant Jeongipumsong, the Jeongbuinsong is estimated to be around 600 years old, sharing a similar age with its legendary spouse.
-The tree stands at a height of 15.2 meters, with a circumference of 5.0 meters near the base.
-Its trunk bifurcates at a height of 84 centimeters, and the overall form resembles that of an umbrella.
-While the legend of the Jeongipumsong dates back to the 15th century, the naming of the Jeongbuinsong is part of a more modern folklore that developed from the proximity and majestic appearance of the two ancient trees.
+The Jeongbuinsong is located approximately 6 kilometers from the Jeongipumsong and is estimated to be around 600 years old, making the two trees similar in age.
+The tree stands 15.2 meters tall and has a circumference of 5.0 meters near the base.
+Its trunk divides at a height of 84 centimeters, and its branches form an umbrella-like shape.

 The title "Jeongbuin" (정부인; 貞夫人) was the official title granted to the wife of a First Senior Rank official during the Joseon dynasty.
-The name was given to this tree because its elegant, gracefully twisting branches were said to resemble the beauty and poise of a noblewoman.
-Together, the two trees form a legendary "noble couple".
-The villagers hold a ceremony for this pine tree every year, praying for the peace and well-being of the village.
+The name was given to the tree because its twisting branches were said to resemble the beauty and appearance of a noblewoman.
+The two trees are regarded as a married couple.
+Villagers hold a ceremony for the tree every year, praying for the peace and well-being of the village.

-Due to its high preservation value as both folkloric and biological material, the treehas been designated and is protected as a Natural Monument.
+The Jeongbuinsong has been designated and is protected as a Natural Monument because of its folkloric and biological value.

 Sacred wedding

-One of the most distinctive aspects of Jeongipumsongs legacy is its role in a conservation initiative that combines modern science with cultural tradition.
-To preserve the genetic lineage of Jeongipumsong and its counterpart, Jeongbuinsong (정부인송), a symbolic "pollen wedding" (소나무 전통혼례) was introduced.
+To preserve the genetic lineage of Jeongipumsong and its counterpart, Jeongbuinsong (정부인송), the trees were incorporated into a conservation initiative framed as a symbolic "pine tree traditional wedding" (소나무 전통혼례).

-First held in 2001 and repeated in subsequent years, the event involved the collection of pollen from Jeongipumsong, which was then ceremonially transported to Jeongbuinsong in a procession modeled on a traditional Joseon-era wedding.
-The pollen was used to fertilize the ovulate cones of Jeongbuinsong.
+First held in 2001 and repeated in subsequent years, the event involved collecting pollen from Jeongipumsong and ceremonially transporting it to Jeongbuinsong in a procession modeled on a traditional Joseon-era wedding.
+The pollen was then used to artificially fertilize the ovulate cones of Jeongbuinsong.